-Figuring what size girth your horse takes is a simple process.
-All you need is a tape measure and a calculator (or a brain that can do simple math).
+Are you wondering what size girth your horse needs?
+Most horses fall between a size 28inch – 34inch, but you can calculate for your horse.
+Figuring the girth size is a simple process with a tape measure and calculator.
 Asking someone to assist you makes it a bit easier and eliminates trying to wrangle around the horse.

 Here's how to do it:

-Have your horse stand on a level surface.
-Pass the tape measure around his body where the girth will rest---between his elbows and withers.
-(See photograph below).
+Step 1: With your horse standing on a level surface and all treats fully digested, pass the tape measure around his body where the girth will rest.
 Make the two ends meet and pull it snugly.
 Take a look at the number.
 This is your horse's heart girth.

 Step 2: Use this formula to calculate the horse’s girth size: Heart Girth Measurement divided by 2, then Subtract 3 Example: (70/2) - 3 = 32"

 Step 3: You may need to round up as many girths only come in even numbers.
 This will give you a good estimate for ordering the correct size.
 You’ll want around 8-10inches between your cinch and saddle.